microsoftgraph/entra-powershell/customizations/README.md

 - Parameters
 - Outputs

-For each cmdlet you want to customize you need to add a new file with the command name in the `customizations` folder, the file must be a `.ps1` file that returns an hashtable with the following structure:
+For each command you want to customize you need to add a new file with the command name in the `customizations` folder, the file must be a `.ps1` file that returns an hashtable with the following structure:

 ```PowerShell
 @{